 Luckily for us, we came across a mostly empty Turn Island Marine State Park and were able to pick a prime camping spot right on the bay.
 We made sure to hang up our food as we heard there is a ruthless gang of racoons on the island, who once chewed through the hull of a kayak to get to some stowed food.
-To top to it off, later that night we were lucky enough to be able to hear whales breaching off in the distance as they migrated down the channel.
+We walked around and saw starfish crawling on the rocks and later that night we were lucky enough to be able to hear whales breaching off in the distance as they migrated down the channel.

 A perfect view from Turn Island of the sun falling behind Friday Harbor.

 Since we had planned on having running water available at our original campsite, and Turn Island didn’t provide that, we had to make a trek into Friday Harbor the next day.
 We decided to wait until lunch time so we could grab a bite to eat and try to hit the slack tide, but not so late that it was high tide while we were there and our potential landing areas would be underwater.

 The closer to Friday Harbor we got the more overwhelming it was due to the scattered boats of all sizes, ferries coming to and from the harbor, and sea planes landing and taking off with tourists.
 We carefully made it into to dock and were able to enjoy some fresh coffee and food before doing some shopping for beer, cheese, and sausage – oh, and water.

 We got back to camp where we were greeted by a large group of kayakers that turned out to be members of the Washington Kayak Club.
 They could tell we were beginners and gave us a bunch of helpful sea kayaking tips that made us more confident going forward.